danielshaya/reactivejournal/README.md

 ### RxJournal on the critical path or as another subscriber

-There are 2 ways you might want to set up your RxJournal.
+There are 2 ways you might want to set up your `RxJournal`.

-1. Record your Observable/Flowable input into RxJournal and then have your processor subscribe to RxJournal for its stream of events.
-This effectively inserts RxJournal into the critical path of your program.
+1. Record your `Observable`/`Flowable` input into `RxJournal` and then have your processor subscribe to `RxJournal` for its stream of events.
+This effectively inserts `RxJournal` into the critical path of your program.
 This will certainly be the setup if you are using RxJava to handle back pressure.
-This is demonstrated in the example program [HelloWorldApp_JournalPlayThrough](link)
+This is demonstrated in the example program [HelloWorldApp_JournalPlayThrough](todo)

-2. Have RxJournal as a second subscriber to your Observable input data.
+2. Have `RxJournal` as a second subscriber to your `Observable` input data.
 This has the benefit of keeping all functions on the same thread.
-This might be the setup if you are using RxJournal to record data for testing purposes.
-You might want to use the ConnectableObservable paradigm for cold Observables as you probably don't want RxRecorder kicking off the connection until all the other connections have been setup.
+This might be the setup if you are using `RxJournal` to record data for testing purposes.
+You might want to use the `ConnectableObservable` paradigm for cold Observables as you probably don't want RxRecorder kicking off the connection until all the other connections have been setup.
-This is demonstrated in the example program [HelloWorldApp_JounalAsObserver](link)
+This is demonstrated in the example program [HelloWorldApp_JounalAsObserver](todo)

 ### Play the stream in actual time or fast

-The RxPlayer can `play` in two modes:
+The `RxPlayer` can `play` in two modes:
 * `ACTUAL_TIME` This plays back the stream preserving the time gaps between the events.
 This is important for back testing and reproducing exact conditions in unit tests.
 * `FAST` This plays the events as soon as they are recieved.
 Use this when you are using